Sea Point High School is an institution that focuses on academics. This is clearly reflected in our mission statement:

 - know that the positive attitide, interest and active involvement of parents in homework can help to teach learners that learning is fun and worth the effort;

-- encourage their children to discuss their homework and feedback from the educators with them;
+- encourage their children to discuss their homework and feedback from the teachers with them;

-- assist educators to monitor homework by signing completed work when requested and also being aware of the amount of homework given;
+- assist teachers to monitor homework by signing completed work when requested and also being aware of the amount of homework given;

-- discuss with educators any concerns about the nature of the homework tasks, their children’s approach to homework, or the manner in which the homework is evaluated;
+- discuss with teachers any concerns about the nature of the homework tasks, their children’s approach to homework, or the manner in which the homework is evaluated;

 - strengthen their children’s confidence with much praise and encouragement, as confidence is vital to learning;